Department of Criminal Justice and Forensic Science

 The Department of Criminal Justice and Forensic Science offers a major and minor in criminology and criminal justice (CCJ), and a certificate and minor in forensic science.
 Students pursuing a CCJ major and/or a certificate in forensic science complete an internship that enables them to connect theory to practice and gain valuable professional work experience.
 The location of Hamline in the Twin Cities offers students diverse opportunities for exceptional internships in crime labs and medical examiner offices, and local, state and federal criminal justice, law enforcement, legal, and social service agencies.

-In addition to the various professional opportunities described above, students may also continue their education in graduate programs in criminology, criminal justice, social work, public administration, or law.
-Forensic science certificate students may pursue additional training in chemistry, biology, or forensic science graduate programs.
+In addition to the various professional opportunities described above, students may also continue their education in graduate programs in criminology, criminal justice, social work, sociology, psychology, public administration, or law.
+Forensic science certificate students may pursue additional training in chemistry, biology, anthropology, or forensic science graduate programs.

 Honors and Student Activities

 Students wishing to be considered for honors should request detailed information from department faculty no later than the beginning of spring of their junior year.
 Honors students must have a GPA of 3.5 or better in the criminology and criminal justice major, and honors projects must be approved by department faculty.
 Honors projects should exhibit distinctive scholarship, originality of thought, and a high degree of relevance to a major issue in the discipline.
 In addition, summer collaborative research projects with faculty are possible.
 Criminology and criminal justice majors and forensic science certificate students may apply for summer collaborative research funds with a department faculty member.